 Imagine you arrive home from work and open the door, excited to be greeted by your gem of a furry friend.
-As you are covered in kisses and slapped by the exuberant tail, you look past the sweet pup and witness what resembles a crime scene.
+As you are covered in kisses and slapped by their exuberant tail, you look past the sweet pup and witness what resembles a crime scene.

 Puppies use their mouths (and teeth) as a way of exploring their world.
 It’s normal for them to accidentally destroy things in the path of potential destruction.
 If you don’t want to risk adding something to the list of victims, put it well out of reach from the precious pup.

 Canine baby teeth show themselves between three to eight weeks of age.
 These teeth are lost and replaced with permanent teeth after four to six months.
 Throughout this period of dental development, a puppy’s gums are irritated, and chewing helps to relieve discomfort.
 Accidental destruction often begins or heightens during this time.

 Puppies have no sense of value.
 Avoid giving dog toys that resemble valuable household items.
-The old shoe you gave him to chew on when he’s bored looks JUST like the new expensive one he found in your closet.
+The old shoe you gave them to chew on looks JUST like the new expensive one they found in your closet.

-Take a trip to the vet.
+1. Take a Trip to the Vet

 Rule out any medical issue that might lead to inappropriate chewing.
 Nutritional deficiencies caused by poor diet, intestinal parasites, and gastrointestinal issues could be to blame.